Course Catalogue

 Navigating the Fundraising Regulatory Environment

-This course aims to enable fundraisers to understand the regulatory environment in which they operate and to meet all regulatory requirements relevant to fundraising activities at the state and federal levels.
+This course aims to enable fundraisers to understand the regulatory environment in which you operate and to meet all regulatory requirements relevant to fundraising activities at the state and federal levels.
 Learn to differentiate between legal and ethical responsibilities to build best-practice fundraising programs and activities as well as guidelines for developing an effective compliance program for your charity.

 What you’ll learn